What is a Landing Page?

 The squeeze page tends to be implemented at the top end of the sales funnel, differentiating itself from the Lead-capture page.

-Similar to the Lead-capture page, the squeeze page also gathers information in exchange for some kind of reward.
-Unlike the former, however, the latter collects email addresses only.
+Similar to the Lead-capture page, the Squeeze page also gathers information in exchange for some kind of reward.
+Unlike the former, however, Squeeze pages collect email addresses only.
 Also, due to its nature of asking for just one piece of information, the squeeze page can be employed near the top end of the sales funnel.